codiplaykz/codibit-micropython-docs/docs/reference/builtin.md

 1. **String Format**: Images can be created from strings using ':' to separate rows
 2. **Brightness Scale**: 0-9 scale (0=off, 9=maximum brightness)
 3. **Built-in Icons**: 64 different icons available for immediate use
-4. **Compatibility**: API is compatible with micro:bit Image interface
-5. **Display Integration**: Images are designed to work directly with the display
+4. **Display Integration**: Images are designed to work directly with the display
-6. **Scaling**: Icons can be scaled when displayed for better visibility
+5. **Scaling**: Icons can be scaled when displayed for better visibility